Your Quick Reference Guide To Learning Everything You Need To Know About Linen Fabric

 Linen is one of the most widely used fabrics and it comes directly from the flax plant.
 Known as a strong, durable, and absorbent fabric, linen is almost always found and used as a fabric for bedding because it’s soft, comfortable, and it dries much faster than cotton – making it an ideal fabric for people who sweat when they sleep.

-More on that later!
-First, let’s take a look at what linen really is.
 Linen is best described a fabric that is made from very fine fibers, derived from the flax plant.
-These fibers are carefully extracted, spun into yarn, and then woven into long sheets of comfortable, durable fabric.
+These fibers are carefully extracted, spun into yarn, and then woven into long sheets of comfortable, durable fabric called linen fabric.

 What Is Linen Used For?